-- G. Security for Events Off Campus with Alcohol: - 1.
-Organizations may utilize security provided by off-campus venues.
+G. Security for Events Off Campus with Alcohol:

+- Organizations may utilize security provided by off-campus venues.
 The contract must describe the number of security provided.
 Additionally, the venue's security must agree to abide by all University policies and procedures regarding events with alcohol. - 2.
 Events held at venues that do not provide their own security must utilize University Security.
-Please refer to Section E for this process. - H. Organization Advisor(s): - 1.
-Student organization advisor(s') presence is expected at events with alcohol in addition to Security.
-Advisors are required to attend the event for the full duration and may be asked to assist the organization by arriving earlier or staying later. - 2.
-Advisors are expected to attend at least one planning meeting with the event coordinator and the Coordinator of Student Involvement and Leadership.
-Additionally, the student organization should keep the advisor apprised of developments in the planning process. - 3.
-Advisors should work in consultation with the organization's event coordinator and event Security to address issues that arise during the event. - 4.
+Please refer to Section E for this process.

+H. Organization Advisor(s):

+- Student organization advisor(s') presence is expected at events with alcohol in addition to Security.
+Some club events, parties and certain other events may require one advisor per 100 guests expected to attend.
+Advisors are required to attend the event for the full duration and may be asked to assist the organization by arriving earlier or staying later.
+Advisor(s) agree to be sober for the duration of the event.
+Advisor(s) agree to document any incident and/or potential policy violation and submit a hard copy of the documentation to the Dean of Student's Office by the end of the following business day. - 2.
+Advisors are expected to attend at least one planning meeting with the event coordinator(s) and the Coordinator of Student Involvement and Leadership.
+Additionally, the student organization should keep the advisor(s) apprised of developments in the planning process. - 3.
 Advisors will be issued wristbands for the event before the event takes place.
+The advisor(s) will also be responsible for returning any remaining wristbands the next business day.
+Wristbands may be in the possession of the advisor(s) or Security only. - 4.
+Prior to the start of the event the advisor(s) should facilitate a briefing that includes the event coordinator(s), bartending staff, and security staff to review pertinent procedures and role expectations. - 5.
+Advisors should work in consultation with the organization's event coordinator(s) and event Security to address issues that arise during the event.
+In the event of an emergency or if questions and concerns arise, advisor(s) agree to contact the designated Office of Student Development staff member.

-The advisor will also be responsible for returning any remaining wristbands the next business day.
-Wristbands may be in the possession of the advisor or Security only. - I. Guest Responsibility: - 1.
-A guest is defined as any person attending an event. - 2.
-The sponsoring organization is responsible for and may be held accountable for the actions and behaviors of their guests. - J. Publicity: Refer to the general Campus Publicity Policy for guidance on promoting events on and off campus. - K. Private Events (sections A though H above do not apply):
+I. Guest Responsibility:

+- 1. A guest is defined as any person attending an event. - The sponsoring organization is responsible for and may be held accountable for the actions and behaviors of their guests. - J. Publicity: Refer to the general Campus Publicity Policy for guidance on promoting events on and off campus. - K. Private Events (sections A though H above do not apply):